-British teacher dies in ski accident in French Alps
+A British teacher has been killed in a ski accident in the French Alpine resort of Val D'Isere.

 Ed How, 37, from Surrey, fell 650 feet to his death while skiing off-piste.
 He is the second Brit to die in the resort in a matter of days.